 Broadcasters face a myriad of media technology challenges ranging from high volumes of throughput, to large groups of users, the complexity of proprietary turnkey broadcast systems and enormous archives of valuable content, to name but a few.
 These are examples of how we’ve helped companies solve these issues.

 A fully customised platform to handle all their promo campaign management processes utilising the workflow, asset management and integration capabilities of the NMR framework, deployed on hybrid cloud infrastructure.

-A broadcast media operations workflow platform to handle the quick turnaround of completed programmes received from 3rd parties that require editing, QC, transformation, approval and distribution for broadcast playout across Europe.
+We worked closely with the broadcast media operations team to implement a workflow platform to handle the quick turnaround of completed programmes received from 3rd parties that require ingest, editing, QC, transformation, approval and distribution for broadcast playout and VOD, across Europe.

 News organisation’s main media technology challenges centre around extremely fast turnaround deadlines and large numbers of non-technical users.
 Two of the top 5 newspapers in Europe and one of the largest commercial radio groups in Europe use our solutions to handle content creation, approval and distribution to OVP and social media platforms.